lilianricaud/patterns/Placemaking/placemaking_patterns.md

 # COMMUNITY EXPERTISE

-The community is the expert.
+"The community is the expert".
 People who use a public space regularly provide the most valuable perspective and insights into how the area functions.
 They also can help identify issues that are important to consider in improving the space.
 Uncovering and incorporating their ideas and talents is essential to creating a successful and vital community place.

 ---